ansys/aali-flowkit/doc/source/user_guide/adding_functions.rst

    3. Update the UI constants in ``aali-agent-configurator`` if the type should be available in the UI

+   **After registering your custom types:**

+   1. Merge your changes to the main branch in both ``aali-sharedtypes`` and ``aali-agent`` repositories
+   2. Import the newest version of ``aali-sharedtypes`` in both FlowKit and the Agent
+   3. The AALI Agent handles all type conversion and keeps track of variable values throughout workflow execution
+   4. If a new variable type is not imported in the Agent, it cannot handle it properly

+   The type converters are actually called by the Agent (not FlowKit directly) to convert between string representations and actual Go types.
+This is why both FlowKit and the Agent must have the updated shared-types imported.

    Without proper registration in ``aali-sharedtypes``, your custom types will not work correctly with the FlowKit type conversion system.

 Tips